jordanmcdougall/blog/content/what-are-nfts.md

 ## NFTs and Smart Contracts

 An interesting property of NFTs is that they can leverage smart contracts.
-For digital content creators, this introduces the opportunity to develop recurring revenue streams by implementing terms into a smart contract that sees them receive a share of the profits when an NFT is resold.
+For digital content creators, this introduces a fantastic opportunity to develop recurring revenue streams by implementing terms into a smart contract that sees them receive a share of the profits when an NFT is resold.

 ## Asset Ownership

 Being digital, it is not difficult to simply copy or clone the asset, for example to right-click and save an image.
-Although you can obtain a copy of the asset itself, as these tokens are based on Distributed Ledger Technology, there is no way to also copy the ownership of these digital assets.
+Although you can obtain a copy of the asset itself, as these tokens are based on Distributed Ledger Technology, there is no way to also duplicate the ownership of these digital assets.

 ## Conclusion